chiefonboarding/Documentation/docs/Deployment.md

 **BASE_URL**: This is the url that will be used in multiple places, such as redirects and password reset emails.
 For this variable, you should add the protocol.
 Such as `https://onboarding.yourcompany.com` or `https://<app name>.herokuapp.com`.
 You can only add one url here.

-**ALLOWED_HOST**: This needs to be the domain you want to use for the platform.
+**ALLOWED_HOSTS**: This needs to be the domain you want to use for the platform.
 Either your Heroku subdomain or your own subdomain.
-You can add multiple urls if you want to make it available with multiple urls (example: `domain.example.com, domain2.example.com`).
+You can add multiple urls if you want to make it available with multiple urls (example: `domain.example.com,domain2.example.com`).
 Do **not** add the protocol (`https://`) before the url.

 **DEFAULT_FROM_EMAIL**: This is used for sending emails (you will need to [set up emails](https://docs.chiefonboarding.com/integrations/Email.html) if you want this to work).
 You can put it like this: `Company Onboarding <hello@yourcompany.com>` or `hello@yourcompany.com`.